CzaxStudio/proton-documentation/docs/00-getting-started.md

 # Getting Started

 You want to build a desktop app in Go.
-You've come to the right place.
+You've come to the right place!

 ---